-Hervey was born the tenth of ten children.
+Hervey Mangham was born the tenth of ten children.
 His mother and father faced heartbreak after heartbreak earlier in their marriage.
 All five of their first five children died in infancy or at a very young age.
-So by the time the 1890’s came around, young Hervey no doubt found a few spoils as a result of being the “baby,” and in part because his father Wiley P. Mangham had created an extremely profitable enterprise with his newspaper business and the legal recordings which he recorded as an agent to the parish with his paper.
-But when young Hervey was about seven years old, his father Wiley P. Mangham, would die suddenly at the age of 58.
-The father would never have the fortune of seeing his youngest son’s great success on the baseball diamond at LSU in Baton Rouge.
+So by the time the 1890s came around, young Hervey no doubt found good favor as a result of being the “youngest,” and in part, because his father Wiley P. Mangham had created an extremely profitable enterprise with his newspaper business.
+But when the young Hervey Mangham was just seven years old, his father Wiley P. Mangham would die suddenly at the age of 58.
+The father would never have the fortune of seeing his youngest son’s great success on the baseball diamond at Louisiana State University, in Baton Rouge.

-Hervey continued to excel in school locally, and by 1905, Hervey Mangham at 17 years old, chose Louisiana State University.
+Hervey continued to excel in school locally in Rayville, and by 1905, young Mangham, age 17 years, chose Louisiana State University.
 This was significant, especially for someone coming out of rural northeast Louisiana.
-Most families relied on their sons and daughters to remain close and help cultivate the land or pickup the pieces of a family business.
-And records clearly reveal that only one or two other students his age from this rural area would join him down south at the flagship university of LSU.
-But there is little doubt that young Hervey’s decision could open doors and new opportunities.
+Most families relied on their sons and daughters to remain close and help cultivate the land or pick up the pieces of a family business.
+Records clearly reveal that only one or two other students his age from rural Richland Parish would join him as he headed south toward’s the state’s flagship university.
+Little doubt remains, however, that young Hervey’s decision would open doors and provide for great new opportunities.
 Based on his early collegiate successes, its clear he was quickly becoming a very promising young collegiate.

 This First Year (Freshman)